Elbridge Gerry: Constitutional Convention

 Because of his fear of demagoguery and belief the people of the United States could be easily misled, Gerry also advocated indirect elections.
 Although he was unsuccessful in obtaining them for the lower house of Congress, Gerry did obtain such indirect elections for the Senate, whose members were to be selected by the state legislatures.
 Gerry also advanced numerous proposals for indirect elections of the President of the United States, most of them involving limiting the right to vote to the state governors and electors.

 Gerry was unhappy about the lack of enumeration of any specific individual liberties in the proposed constitution and generally opposed proposals that strengthened the central government.
 He was one of only three delegates who voted against the proposed constitution in the convention (the others were George Mason and Edmund Randolph), citing a concern about the convention's lack of authority to enact such major changes to the nation's system of government and to the constitution's lack of "federal features."
 Ultimately, Gerry refused to sign because of concerns over the rights of private citizens and the power of the legislature to raise armies and revenue.

+Of the members of the House, eight had been in the Constitutional Convention, and, of these, six voted with the majority, and two, Roger Sherman and Eldridge Gerry, the latter of whom had refused to sign the Constitution, voted in the minority.

+Gerry's vote was consistent with the objections he had raised at the Constitutional Convention.
+Although he favored a stronger union than that provided by the Articles of Confederation, he opposed ratification of the proposed Constitution without amendments protecting individual rights, making him one of only three delegates who attended the Convention but refused to sign it.